Proxy adviser GL recommends to vote for Leonardo CEO liability action

-Legal Proxy adviser GL recommends to vote for Leonardo CEO liability action

-Proxy adviser Glass Lewis recommended on Friday that Leonardo (LDOF.MI) shareholders vote for a liability action promoted by investor Bluebell against the group's CEO.
+MILAN (Reuters) - Proxy adviser Glass Lewis recommended on Friday that Leonardo shareholders vote for a liability action promoted by investor Bluebell against the group’s CEO.

-Last year CEO Alessandro Profumo was sentenced in the first instance to six years imprisonment for false accounting in his previous role as chairman of Banca Monte dei Paschi di Siena (BMPS.MI).
+Last year CEO Alessandro Profumo was sentenced in the first instance to six years imprisonment for false accounting in his previous role as chairman of Banca Monte dei Paschi di Siena.

 Bluebell, which owns 25 shares in the defence group, said it wanted to propose the action and ask for damages stemming from the conviction, in a letter to Leonardo’s chairman dated April 28.